Home » Tennis Court » Guide to Tennis Court Construction and Resurfacing in Florida

 Tennis Court Systems:

-• DecoTurf®: Official US Open surface from 1978 to 2019, offering various ITF pace ratings suitable for all levels of play.
+- DecoTurf®: The official surface of the US Open from 1978 to 2019, offering a range of ITF pace ratings suitable for all levels of play.

-• Plexipave: Selected for major tournaments, including the Australian Open (2008-2019) and the BNP Paribas Open, known for its superior performance.
+- Plexipave: Selected for major tournaments such as the Australian Open (2008-2019) and the BNP Paribas Open, Plexipave is celebrated for its top-tier performance and durability.

-• Rebound Ace®: Internationally recognized for its cushioned, multi-layered surfaces, ideal for sports such as netball and basketball.
+- Rebound Ace®: Known globally for its cushioned, multi-layered design, Rebound Ace® is ideal for a variety of sports, including netball and basketball.

-• Premier Sports Coatings®: Provides performance coatings perfect for residential courts, clubs, universities, and recreational facilities.
+- Premier Sports Coatings®: These high-performance coatings are perfect for residential courts, clubs, universities, and recreational facilities, providing long-lasting durability.

 Certifications & Memberships:

-• ITF Court Pace Certification in categories 1-4
+- Certified across all ITF Court Pace categories 1-4

 Services Offered: